Veams/documentation/methodology/instruments/components/methodology__components.md

 ### General

 Components are reusable HTML snippets.
-One page can display multiple identical Components with different data.
+One page can display multiple identical components with different data.

 1. Components are always closely related to content.
 2. Component's content are variables and can change in different contexts.